Reiya-cyber/ResearchProject/README.md

 The downloader then retrieves and saves the following files directly to the user's **Startup folder** for persistence across user logons:
 - `installer.ps1`
 - `defender_remover.exe`
+- `keylogger.exe (as noted above, for background execution on login)`

 ### 4. Payload Execution
 Both downloaded files are executed (typically triggering a UAC prompt for elevation in lab tests):